-Gerry Gdowski enters his second season as Vanderbilt's tight ends coach.
+Gerry Gdowski enters his third season as Vanderbilt's tight ends coach.
 He also has the role of recruiting coordinator at Vanderbilt.

-In 2014, Gdowski's pupil Steven Scheu put together one of the best years in recent memory by a Commodore tight end.
+Scheu put together one of the best years in recent memory by a Commodore tight end in Gdowski's first year.
 Scheu posted team highs with 39 catches and 525 receiving yards en route to earning second team All-SEC recogition.
 Fifth-year senior Davis Dudchock, another tight end mentored by Gdowski, posted 17 catches for 261 yards.

 Gdowski came to Vanderbilt after spending nine years at Ohio.
 He mentored quarterbacks at Ohio, and also had titles of Assistant Head Coach and co-Offensive Coordinator.